oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Blinding Claim Names

 Issuers that chose to blind claim names MUST ensure not to inadvertently leak information about the blinded claim names to Verifiers.
-In particular, issuers MUST choose placeholder claim names accordingly.
+In particular, Issuers MUST choose placeholder claim names accordingly.

 It is RECOMMENDED to use cryptographically random numbers with at least 128 bits